M.D. Program Curriculum

 Integrating biomedical science with clinical practice

-At the University of Nevada, Reno School of Medicine (UNR Med), our M.D. program curriculum is designed to integrate biomedical science with clinical practice through a systems-based block format.
-From early on, students will engage in clinical training to develop key skills such as patient interviewing, doctor-patient relationships and physical examination.
+At the University of Nevada, Reno School of Medicine (UNR Med), our four-year M.D. program curriculum is designed to integrate biomedical science with clinical practice through a systems-based block format.
+From early on, students will engage in clinical training to develop key skills such as patient interviewing, doctor-patient relationships and physical examination and develop their understanding of how to address health care needs for patients and their communities.

 What will I learn as a medical student?

-In the first and second years, students will work closely with community physicians in outpatient settings, gaining practical experience and exploring research opportunities in both biomedical and clinical sciences.
-This hands-on approach continues into the third and fourth years, where students will balance ambulatory and inpatient medical education across various settings in Reno, Las Vegas and rural Nevada.
+In the first and second years, students will learn in the classroom and work closely with community physicians in outpatient settings, gaining practical experience and exploring research opportunities in both biomedical and clinical sciences.
+This hands-on approach continues into the third and fourth years, where students will be part of ambulatory and inpatient medical teams across various settings including rural Nevada.

 Year 1 Structure - Blocks